lu-ci/apex-sigma-core/docs/information/commands.md

 `>>customcommands` `>>customcmds` `>>custcmds` `>>ccmds` | Shows a list of the server's custom commands.
 The list is separated into pages of 10 items each.
 You can specify the page number you want to see. | `>>customcommands 4`
 `>>deletecommands` `>>delcmds` | Toggles whether messages that are a command should be automatically deleted.
 This command requires the Manage Server permission. | `>>deletecommands`
 `>>filterautowarn` | Toggles whether users will automatically receive a warning upon triggering the blacklisted word/extentions filter.
 Like the issuewarning command does, but automated.
 This command requires the Manage Server permission. | `>>filterautowarn`
+`>>filterignore` `>>fignore` | Adds an override for the for specified filter.
+The accepted types are channels, users, and roles.
+The accepted filters are arguments, extensions, words, and invites.
+You can specify multiple targets at once.
+If you set roles as the type, separate the specified roles with a semi-colon and a space "; ".
+This command requires the Manage Server permission. | `>>filterignore roles words Mods; Admins`
+`>>filteroverrides` `>>foverrides` `>>fovrs` | Lists all overrides for the specified filter.
+The accepted filters are asciinames, arguments, extensions, words, and invites. | `>>filteroverrides words`
+`>>filterunignore` `>>funignore` | Remvoes an override for the for specified filter.
+The accepted types are channels, users, and roles.
+The accepted filters are arguments, extensions, words, and invites.
+You can specify multiple targets at once.
+If you set roles as the type, separate the specified roles with a semi-colon and a space "; ".
+This command requires the Manage Server permission. | `>>filterunignore roles words Mods; Admins`
 `>>greet` | Toggles if Sigma should greet users when they enter the server.
 The greeting feature is active by default.
 This command requires the Manage Server permission. | `>>greet`
 `>>greetchannel` `>>greetch` | Sets the channel the greeting messages should be sent to.
 This command requires the Manage Server permission. | `>>greetchannel #welcome`
 `>>greetdm` `>>greetpm` | Toggles if Sigma should greet users via a DM when they enter the server.
 This can be enabled in addition to server-bound greetings.
 This command requires the Manage Server permission. | `>>greetdm`